Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and manages a set of (user) "activity-handlers" that handle the user's current activity.
 2. <b>SActivityHandler</b>, an "abstract" struct for handling a particular user activity.
 An activity-handler handles (keyboard and mouse) user-input and draws to the screen.
-An app populates and extends this struct to create activity-handlers
+An app populates and extends SActivityHandler to create activity-handlers
 for app specific user activities.
-A handful of concrete activity-handlers are also provided to handle user activities
+A handful of concrete activity-handlers are also provided for user activities
 that are common across apps such as selecting a file from the native file system
 and implementing an app's high-level dashboard.